earthly/earthly/docs/earthfile/earthfile.md

 {% endhint %}

 When the Dockerfile build context points to an earthly artifact reference (e.g. `+mybuildcontext/mydata/*`), the `allow-privileged` flag will allow `RUN` commands under the referenced earthly target to make use of the `RUN --privileged` option.
+This does not apply to Dockerfile's [RUN --security](https://docs.docker.com/reference/dockerfile/#run---security) flag.

 ## WITH DOCKER